-Back to CC mento i uge Back to Contents Page NPA Travel & Tourism (The Business of Tourism) 6 National Progression Award S5 & S6 PUPILS This Higher level qualification will allow pupils to gain important skills and knowledge required for work in the travel agency, a visitor attraction, as a tour guide or wider travel and tourism industry. pupils will have the opportunity to develop a knowledge and understanding of the nature of travel and tourism products and services.
-Travel and Tourism in the UK Sustainable Practices in Travel and Tourism Marketing in Travel and Tourism: An Introduction Scottish Tourism Product Candidates must have achieved 4 National 5 qualifications at grade C or above and be capable of working independently on research projects.
-This will count as equivalent to an SQA Higher for the purpose of progression to our HN Travel and Tourism.
-Tuesday and Thursday afternoons 1 year Sighthill Campus NPA Travel & Tourism (The Business of Travel) 6 National Progression Award S5 & S6 pupilsS This Higher level qualification will allow pupils to gain important skills and knowledge required for work in a travel agency, as air cabin crew, resort representative or wider travel and tourism industry.
+Dack to Conten its I age Dack to Contents Lage NPA Travel & Tourism (The Business of Travel) 6 National Progression Award S5 & S6 PUPILSThis Higher level qualification will allow pupils to gain important skills and knowledge required for work in a travel agency, as air cabin crew, resort representative or wider travel and tourism industry.
 Pupils will have the opportunity to develop a knowledge and understanding of the nature of travel and tourism products and services.
-There will also be an opportunity to get hands on experience in our simulated aircraft classroom and passenger check in area.
-Travel and Tourism in the UK Working as Air Cabin Crew Resort Representation: An Introduction Tourist Destinations Candidates must have achieved 4 National 5 qualifications at grade C or above and be capable of working independently on research projects.
+There will also be an opportunity to get hands on experience in our simulated aircraft classroom and passenger check in area. • Travel and Tourism in the UK• Working as Air Cabin Crew• Resort Representation: An Introduction • Leisure & Business Tourist Destinations Candidates must have achieved 4 National 5 qualifications at grade C or above and be capable of working independently on research projects.
+Learners would benefit from having attained or be working towards:English at National 5 (SCQF level 5) or aboveTravel and Tourism Units at SCQF level 5 (Skills for Work)Social Subject at National 5 (SCQF level 5) or aboveA completed personal statement is required to highlight suitability fot the course as part of the applications at the suitability for the application process.
 This will count as equivalent to an SQA Higher for the purpose of progression to our HN Travel and Tourism.
 Tuesday and Thursday afternoons 1 year Granton Campus